| | |

 |

-...none of what gets conceived and built in Second Life has anything
+| Lego: thinking outside of the box ...none of what gets conceived and built in Second Life has anything

 on what's currently happening back in the real world on this side